elpatron68/camgrabber/README.md

 # Camgrabber

-Saves images from an url (eg. static webcam JPG images) in a specific interval and renders a daily time lapse video from the images.
-Weather data will be included into each image (and of course the video).
+Camgrabber is a Python script that saves images from an url (eg. static webcam JPG images) in a specific interval and renders a daily time lapse video from the images.
+Weather data (like temperature, wind,air pressure) will be included into each image (and of course the video).

 Demo video from the webcam of https://yacht-club-norden.de/